|Atomic Mass||226 g.mol −1|

 - Earlier, Ra was used as an additive in a product such as toothpaste, hair cream, and even food items.

-- Radium was used in medicine to produce radon gas which in turn was used as a cancer treatment.
+- Radium was used in medicine to produce radon gas,which was used as a cancer treatment.

 - It is highly radiotoxic and carcinogenic by inhalation, ingestion or exposure and used in treating cancer and other body disorders.
 The element Ra is over a million times more radioactive than the same mass of uranium.